 This course focuses on ways to motivate pro-environmental

-The course builds on theories about motivation and behaviour, theories of change, real life cases and practical tools to initiate and sustain behavioural change among individuals, groups, and organisations.
+This course builds on theories about motivation and behaviour, theories of change, real life cases and practical tools to initiate and sustain behavioural change among individuals, groups, and organisations.

-Based on real-life cases from private and public organisations engaged at various levels (municipal, national, global) on environmental issues and management, students will learn to apply these theories in the real world and become better equipped as citizens and future policy makers and policy influencers, to formulate intervention strategies to achieve desired changes.
+Based on real-life cases from private and public organisations engaged at various levels (municipal, national, global) on environmental issues and management, students will learn to apply these theories in the real world and become better equipped as global citizens and future policy makers and policy influencers, to formulate intervention strategies to achieve desired changes.
 Students are also expected to consider the implications of behavioural theories on policy practice.
-How do the different ways we look upon human behaviour, enable or limit what becomes possible in relation to environmental behavioural change?
+How do the different ways we conceive of human behaviour, enable or limit what becomes possible in relation to environmental behavioural change?